dogsheep/github-to-sqlite/README.md

 This will make an authenticated call to the URL you provide and pretty-print the resulting JSON to the console.

-You can ommit the `https://api.github.com/` prefix, for example:
+You can omit the `https://api.github.com/` prefix, for example:

     $ github-to-sqlite get /gists